sh1755/multimodal-kg-rag-publaynet/README.md

 ## Author

 **Dr.Sajjad Hussain**
-Doctoral Researcher in Robotics and Artificial Intelligence University of Brighton, United Kingdom
+Researcher in Robotics and Artificial Intelligence University of Brighton, United Kingdom